zwang695/alexa-skills-list/skills/B01FWETQUI/README.md

 About LEGO? and Brickset.com:
 LEGO? is a trademark of the LEGO Group of companies which does not sponsor, authorize or endorse this site or application.
 Brickset.com was launched in 1997 and since then has become is the premier LEGO? database on internet.
 Originally set up to record the myriad of promotional sets that were appearing at that time, it has expanded over the years to become the definitive reference on LEGO? sets released after 1980.
-What information can Brick Bot provide?
+What information can BrickBot provide?
 1. Information on LEGO? sets --
 Gives you a list of all available sets for any given year.
 In case a set is not available for a particular year, Alexa will convey that as well.
 Sample utterances:
-Alexa, ask Brick Bot to get sets in [year]
+Alexa, ask BrickBot to get sets in [year]
-Alexa, ask Brick Bot to get available sets in [year] Alexa, ask Brick Bot to name all the sets in [year] Alexa, ask Brick Bot if there are any sets in [theme name] Alexa, ask Brick Bot for all the sets in [theme name]
+Alexa, ask BrickBot to get available sets in [year] Alexa, ask BrickBot to name all the sets in [year] Alexa, ask BrickBot if there are any sets in [theme name] Alexa, ask BrickBot for all the sets in [theme name]
 2. Information on LEGO? themes --
 Gives you a list of all the available themes.
 Sample utterances:
-Alexa, ask Brick Bot for the available themes
+Alexa, ask BrickBot for the available themes
-Alexa, ask Brick Bot for the current themes
+Alexa, ask BrickBot for the current themes
-Alexa, ask Brick Bot to list down all the themes Alexa, ask Brick Bot for the latest themes
+Alexa, ask BrickBot to list down all the themes
+Alexa, ask BrickBot for the latest themes
-Alexa, ask Brick Bot to name all the themes
+Alexa, ask BrickBot to name all the themes
 3. Information on LEGO? sub-themes --
 Gives you a list of all the available sub-themes in a theme.
 Sample utterances:
-Alexa, ask Brick Bot for the subthemes in [theme name] Alexa, ask Brick Bot what subthemes are available in [theme name] Alexa, ask Brick Bot what subthemes are available in [theme name] theme Alexa, ask Brick Bot to list all the subthemes in [theme name] Alexa, ask Brick Bot to name all the subthemes in [theme name]
+Alexa, ask BrickBot for the subthemes in [theme name] Alexa, ask BrickBot what subthemes are available in [theme name] Alexa, ask BrickBot what subthemes are available in [theme name] theme Alexa, ask BrickBot to list all the subthemes in [theme name] Alexa, ask BrickBot to name all the subthemes in [theme name]
 4. More information on LEGO? sets --
 Gives you set name, theme name, and year the set was released.
 All you need to do is provide the right set number.
 Sample utterances:
-Alexa, ask Brick Bot what details are available for set [set number] Alexa, ask Brick Bot for more information on [set number] Alexa, ask Brick Bot to tell me more about set [set number] Alexa, ask Brick Bot to tell me something about [set number] Alexa, ask Brick Bot to read me details from set [set number] Other Information:
+Alexa, ask BrickBot what details are available for set [set number] Alexa, ask BrickBot for more information on [set number] Alexa, ask BrickBot to tell me more about set [set number] Alexa, ask BrickBot to tell me something about [set number] Alexa, ask BrickBot to read me details from set [set number] Other Information:
 1. Skill description --
 Gives you a small description about the skill.
 This option will guide you and help you understand what you can ask.
 Sample utterance:
-Alexa, open Brick Bot
+Alexa, open BrickBot
-Alexa, launch Brick Bot
+Alexa, launch BrickBot
-Alexa, start Brick Bot
+Alexa, start BrickBot
 2. Help --
 Gives you guidance on what questions can be asked.
-Alexa, ask Brick Bot for help
+Alexa, ask BrickBot for help
-Alexa, ask Brick Bot to help me
+Alexa, ask BrickBot to help me
+Alexa, ask BrickBot for support

 ***